mozzarellaV8/FDS-LogisticRegression/readme.md

 Logistic Regression - tutorial
 ------------------------------

-_student work in R_ via the [Harvard Statistical Software Workshop](http://tutorials.iq.harvard.edu/R/Rstatistics/Rstatistics.html#orgheadline27).
+_student work in R_ via the [Harvard Statistical Software Workshop](http://tutorials.iq.harvard.edu/R/Rstatistics/Rstatistics.html#orgheadline27); part of the curriculum for [Foundations of Data Science](https://www.springboard.com/workshops/data-science).

+Additionally: more logistic regression examples will be added to this repository over time.

 - [Regression with Binary Outcomes](#regression-with-binary-outcomes)
 - [Regression Model](#regression-model)